Building Half Models

 Half-hull modeling is both a practical way to enjoy woodworking with limited time and tools, and a tangible way to grasp the intricacies of boat plans.
 To carve for yourself and mount a half model is to forever capture a design in three dimensions.

-In both of these weeks of hands-on participation, you’ll explore the tools, techniques, and materials for half-model making from lines plans; the woods; the glues; the tools; the paints and varnishes.
+In this week of hands-on participation, you’ll explore the tools, techniques, and materials for half-model making from lines plans; the woods; the glues; the tools; the paints and varnishes.
+Students will have access to the extensive model plans collection at the WoodenBoat Store.
+Reuben will also encourage folks to bring lines drawings of their own boat or favorite designs.

 Besides creating one or two models of your own, you will learn a lot about boat plans and gain a feeling for the long tradition of half-hull modeling—and go home with the ability to build more on your own.